whatisnuclear/website/essentials.md

 ---
 layout: default
-title: Nuclear Power Essentials
+title: What is nuclear energy?
-subtitle: Learn the fundamentals of nuclear power
+subtitle: Learn the fundamentals
 description: >
   Learn all about nuclear power directly from nuclear engineers, from the basics to detailed deep dives into types of reactors, nuclear history, economics, and